Amed Rosario Player Props: Dodgers vs. Padres

 Amed Rosario At The Plate

-- Rosario is batting .262 with 21 doubles, six triples, four home runs and 23 walks.
+- Rosario has 21 doubles, six triples, five home runs and 23 walks while hitting .262.

-- He has hit a home run in four games this year (4.0%), leaving the park in 0.9% of his trips to the plate.

-- Rosario has driven in a run in 33 games this year (32.7%), including 11 games with more than one RBI (10.9%).
-He has also driven home three or more of his team's runs in two contests.
+- Rosario has driven home a run in 34 games this year (33.3%), including more than one RBI in 11.8% of his games and producing three or more of his team's runs on two occasions..

-- He has scored a run in 42 games this season, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.